bhauman/devcards/README.md

 ```

 lein figwheel is not required to use Devcards but ... if you want to
-experience interactive coding with Devcards you will need to have
+experience interactive coding with Devcards you will want to try it initially with
 [lein-figwheel](https://github.com/bhauman/lein-figwheel) configured.
 See the [lein-figwheel repo](https://github.com/bhauman/lein-figwheel)
 for instructions on how to do that.